-Dr. Owen Geiger is the founder and director of the Geiger Research Institute of Sustainable Building and has two engineering degrees and a Ph.D. in Social and Economic Development.
+Dr. Owen Geiger was the founder and director of the Geiger Research Institute of Sustainable Building and has two engineering degrees and a Ph.D. in Social and Economic Development.
 His lifelong goal is to alleviate substandard housing by using natural building materials and sustainable building methods.

 Owen is author of dozens of articles on affordable, sustainable building.
 He is the former director of Builders Without Borders.
 He co-authored the Builders Without Borders Straw-Bale Construction Guides and contributed to Building Without Borders: Sustainable Construction for the Global Village.
 Owen worked closely with Habitat for Humanity for seven years in Colorado, and created three online straw bale construction training and certification courses.
 He is the author of e-book Earthbag Building Guide, and he produced the DVD Basic Earthbag Building: A Step-by-Steo Guide.

 Owen's 30-plus years of construction experience includes hands-on building, designing and inspecting homes, training hundreds of workshop participants, and managing housing projects as a licensed contractor.

 In response to the December 2004 tsunami in Southeast Asia, Owen worked with the U.S. Military Academy at West Point on disaster-resistant earthbag and bamboo building systems, resulting in two finished designs.

 Owen's latest work involved designing and building affordable housing prototypes.
 His Earthbag House Plans features 100 affordable earthbag house designs, many of which could also be built with straw bales, adobe and other natural building materials.